vishaldeo/final_project/README.md

 ### 1) Each team member has their own individual branch with their name on it.

-### 2) Each team member has 4 or more commits during this segment of the final project.
+### 2) Each team member has 4 or more commits during each segment of the final project.

+### 3) There are 10 branches in addition to the main branch: JohnLansberry, MichelleCarranza, MKML_seg2, vs_adaprocess, MK_ML Seg2, MK_Mlearningseg1, vs_segment1_erd, vs_Segment1db, vs_python, and MKML_Seg2.

 ## MACHINE LEARNING MODEL